Alfresco/acs-packaging/docs/query-accelerator.md

    }
 }
 ```
 The following Query Set would be able to support the above TMDQ.
+It also requires that at least one node in the system
+has the DublinCore aspect applied.

 ```json
 {